Supplemental health plan

 - expenses incurred for psychological disorders, including functional nervous disorders if the expenses are incurred in an institution specializing in the treatment of the disorder or disease in question

-- services of a naturopath, massage therapist or podiatrist
+- services of a naturopath, massage therapist, podiatrist or audiologist

 - eyeglasses, contact lenses, laser eye surgery and expenses of an opthtalmologist for services other than the actual eye exam